Marker bar and status indicator

-Marker bar and Status indicator let observe the results of the design-time code inspection in the current file and navigate between code issues Also, the marker bar displays special marks for other ReSharper items, for example when you highlight usages in the current file.
+Marker bar and status indicator visualize the results of the design-time code inspection in the current file and help navigate between code issues.
+Also, the marker bar displays special marks for other features, such as highlighted usages.

 Code issues found by ReSharper's design-time inspection.